What is a barium enema?

 X-rays use a small amount of radiation to create images of your bones and internal organs.
 X-rays are often used to detect bone or joint problems, or to check the heart and lungs.
 A barium enema is one type of X-ray.

 Fluoroscopy is often used during a barium enema.
 Fluoroscopy is a kind of X-ray movie.

 The test uses barium.
 Barium is a substance that makes certain areas of the body show up more clearly on an X-ray.
 The radiologist will be able to see the lining, size, and shape of the colon.
 These details might not be seen on a standard X-ray.
 Barium is used only for imaging tests for the GI tract.

 After the barium is in your large intestine, the radiologist may fill the intestine with air.
 Air will look black on X-ray film.
 The barium will look white.
 This contrast makes smaller details show up.
 When barium and air are used together, the test is called a double contrast study.

 Why might I need a barium enema?

 A barium enema may be done to look for and diagnose problems in the colon and rectum.
-You may need a barium enema if your health care provider thinks that you have:
+You may need a barium enema if your healthcare provider thinks that you may have: